VecTorry/ug-thesis/README.md

 3) [DONE] System will log individual detected poses for 1 frame every second, then output the full list of all the poses into what ever is compatible for analyzation.

-4) [IN PROGRESS] The log & records will be summarized into a pop-up tab which could also be automatically or manually downloaded after user prompt.
+4) [DONE] The log & records will be summarized into a pop-up tab which could also be automatically or manually downloaded after user prompt.

 5) [DONE] Deploy the system to be accessible through the use of internet instead of a local host with a local port.

-6) [IN PROGRESS] Add in extra CSS designs to make the system more visually appealing and user-friendly.
+6) [DONE] Add in extra CSS designs to make the system more visually appealing and user-friendly.

 7) [IN PROGRESS INDEFINITELY] Maintain the deployed software and fix post-deployment bugs.